-CSP Device Programming Strategies for the C-Suite
+CSP Programming Strategies for the C-Suite

 Good things come in small packages, but small packages can be tricky and costly to handle.
 The trend for higher density devices and smaller package sizes creates a unique set of challenges for the programming centers and manufacturers programming those devices.
 A light puff of air sends small parts flying, and misalignment of less than .2mm creates placement issues.
-This article shares best practices decision makers should consider when purchasing or upgrading production equipment to program small IC devices to maximize speed, quality and cost savings.
+This article shares best practices decision-makers should consider when purchasing or upgrading production equipment to program small IC devices to maximize speed, quality, and cost savings.

 The rise in demand for small device packages

-Mobile phones, PDAs, and other mobile products continue to take on new roles such as digital camera, video camera, and TV receiver.
+Mobile phones, PDAs, and other mobile products continue to take on new roles such as digital cameras, video cameras, and TV receivers.
 These functions require an increased number and greater variety of semiconductors in order to operate, while consumers want their finished products in ever-smaller form factors.
 Thus, as mobile phone sales have soared, demand for the chip-scale package (CSP) has increased faster than any other IC package type over the past decade or so.
-The demand for smaller packages with higher densities affects other segments including automotive, industrial, medical device and Internet-of-Things.
+The demand for smaller packages with higher densities affects other segments including automotive, industrial, medical device, and Internet-of-Things.
 As the need for complex electrical circuits increases, programmed devices are developed in smaller and smaller packages to free up much-needed space in circuit design.
 As a result, programming centers and manufacturers are moving towards purchasing or retrofitting existing pick and place machines that are capable of programming such devices with little or no device failures.